-Our student achievement models can be situated within a larger literature that attempts to separate the impact of various interventions (including teacher characteristics) from other variables that influence student test performance.23 Following the existing literature about the predictive validity of teacher licensure tests at the elementary level (e.g., Clotfelter et al., 2007; Goldhaber & Hansen, 2010; Goldhaber, 2007), we estimate variants of the following student achievement model for each subject/grade combination (middle school math, ninth-grade algebra and geometry, and ninth-grade biology):
+literature about the predictive validity of teacher licensure tests at the elementary level (e.g., Clotfelter et al., 2007; Goldhaber & Hansen, 2010; Goldhaber, 2007), we estimate variants of the following student achievement model for each subject/grade combination (middle school math, ninth-grade algebra and geometry, and ninth-grade biology):

-$$Y{ijgst} = \beta_0 + \beta_1 Y'{i,g-1,t-1} + \beta_2 X{igt} + \beta_3 Z{jt} + \beta_4 Score_j + \varepsilon{ijgst}$$ (1)
+$$Y{ijgst} = \beta_0 + \beta_1 Y{i,g-1, t-1} + \beta_2 X{igt} + \beta_3 Z{jt} + \beta_4 Score_j + \varepsilon{ijgst}$$ (1)

-In equation (1), Y{ijgst} is the test score (MSP, SBA, or EOC) of student i in grade g, subject s, and year t, while in teacher j's classroom. $Y'{i,g-1,t-1}$ is a vector of student i's prior test scores in reading, mathematics, and (for ninth-graders) science.
-The student test scores in both Y{ijgst} and $Y'{i,g-1,t-1}$ are standardized by test, grade, and year across all test takers.
-Therefore, the units of the coefficients on the right hand side of equation (1) are standard deviations of student performance (relative to other scores on the same test in the same grade and year).
-X{igt} is a vector of student covariates for student i, in grade g, and year t, which includes indicators for student race/ethnicity, gender, free or reduced-priced lunch eligibility,

-23 In the case of individual teacher evaluation, estimates from these models-commonly called "value-added models", or VAMs-have been shown to be unbiased despite the presence of student sorting (Chetty et al. 2014a; Kane & Staiger, 2008), and a recent review of the literature surrounding value-added methodologies concluded, "To date, the studies that have used the strongest research designs provide compelling evidence that estimates of teacher value-added from standard models are not meaningfully biased by student-teacher sorting along observed or unobserved dimensions" and that "there is not any direct counter evidence indicating that value-added estimates are substantially biased" (Koedel et al., 2015).
+In Eq.
+(1), Y{ijgst} is the test score (MSP, SBA, or EOC) of student i in grade g, subject s, and year t, while in teacher j's classroom. $Y{i,g-1,t-1}$ is a vector of student i's prior test scores in reading, mathematics, and (for ninth-graders) science.
+The student test scores in both Y{ijgst} and $Y{i,g-1,t-1}$ are standardized by test, grade, and year across all test takers.
+Therefore, the units of the coefficients on the right hand side of Eq.
+(1) are standard deviations of student performance (relative to other scores on the same test in the same grade and year).
+X{igt} is a vector of student covariates for student i, in grade g, and year t, which includes indicators for student race/ethnicity, gender, free or reduced-priced lunch eligibility, gifted/highly capable, limited English proficiency (LEP), special education, and learning disabled.
+In some specifications, we include a vector Z{jt} of additional teacher covariates that includes indicators for teacher experience level in year t and an indicator for whether or not the teacher possesses an advanced degree in year t.
+We estimate the model in Eq.
+(1) by ordinary least squares (OLS) and are not meaningfully biased by student-teacher sorting along observed or unobserved dimensions" and that "there is not any direct counter evidence indicating that value-added estimates are substantially biased" (Koedel et al., 2015).